Welcome to Service Dog Laws Missouri

 People with service dogs must not be segregated from other customers because of their disability or service animal.

-Missouri State has created a sign for businesses to welcome service dogs into their establishment and to acknowledge the serious and unacceptable offence of fake service dogs.
+Missouri State has created a sign for businesses to welcome service dogs into their establishment and to acknowledge the serious and unacceptable offense of fake service dogs.

 Businesses and other entities may not charge a fee to a person using a service dog that they don’t charge to other patrons who don’t have animals.